Top 11 Van Life Essentials

-If you’ve been researching stealth van life, no doubt you’ve come across tons of articles talking about how great it is and how many adventures you’ll have.
+If you’ve been researching stealth van life, no doubt you’ve come across tons of articles talking about how great living in a Van or RV can be and how many adventures you’ll have.
 Talking to actual people, on the other hand, can make it seem a lot less glamorous.

 You actually WANT to be homeless?